 The University Health Center (UHC) provides primary health care to all AUS students, and faculty and staff members and their dependents.
-The center is open Saturday-Wednesday from 8:00 a.m. to 5:00 p.m. and provides 24-hour accident and emergency care as well.
+The center is open Sunday-Thursday from 8:30 a.m. to 4:30 p.m. and provides 24-hour accident and emergency care as well.
 Depending on the severity of the illness, patients are referred to hospitals for further treatment.
 Great emphasis is placed on making the campus a healthy and safe place to study, work and live.

-The UHC is staffed with a highly qualified medical team, which includes two general practitioners (with pediatric and gynecology/obstetrics experience), a dentist, an assistant dentist, a dental hygienist, a psychologist, a nutritionist and four registered nurses.
-The UHC is equipped with an ECG machine to monitor heart ailments; nebulizers for respiratory problems; a respiratory function test (spirometer); glucometers to check blood sugar levels; an observation room (day care) to closely monitor patients; and a fully equipped dental clinic.
+The UHC is staffed with a highly qualified medical team, which includes three general practitioners, a psychologist, a nutritionist and four registered nurses.
+The UHC is equipped with an ECG machine to monitor heart ailments; nebulizers for respiratory problems; a respiratory function test (spirometer); glucometers to check blood sugar levels; and an observation room (day care) to closely monitor patients.